This selection of websites and books has been useful in my research.

 Marhoffer, Lauirie, 2015, Sex and the Weimar Republic.
 German Homosexual Emancipation and the Rise of the Nazis (University of Toronto Press, Toronto, Buffalo, London).
 A well-researched book that covers the history of sexual attitudes in Germany.
 During the liberal Weimar Republic era, legislators in 1929 considered decriminalising homosexuality.
 The Nazis came to power in early 1933 and began the systematic and incremental deprivation of rights, including those of gay people.

 Ohler, Norman, 2016, UK, USA, Blitzed.
 The German army’s invasion of western Europe in May and June 1940 was astonishing.
 Never had a conquering army covered so much ground so quickly.
 Ohler provides an explanation: amphetamines.
 He argues front-line troops in the army and airforce were fuelled by 35-mg tablets of Pervitin, amphetamine.
 Ohler claims Hitler that was addicted to a variety of drugs and most of the German population were regular users during the war.
-Eminent World War Two historians disagree about the book.
-Richard Evans says there is a lack of evidence for many of the claims but Ian Kershaw, describes it as “a serious piece of scholarship”.
+Eminent World War Two historians disagree with Ohler’s claims. the emminent World War Two historian Richard Evans says there is a lack of evidence for many of the claims but another respected historian Ian Kershaw, describes it as “a serious piece of scholarship”.

 Rees, Laurence, 2006, The Nazis: A Warning from History (Penguin, London).
 The BBC documentary film-maker has written many books about the Third Reich.
 He covers the Nazis’ rise and fall in an informal conversational style.
-This a good introduction to Nazis.
+This an excellent introduction to the Nazi era.

 Shirer, William, L, 1998, The Rise and Fall of the Third Reich (Arrow, London).
 First published in 1961.
 Shirer was an American journalist based in Germany from 1934 to 1940.
 They say news reporting is the first draft of history.
 Shirer wrote many first drafts: he saw the Nazi party’s 1934 Nuremberg, Hitler’s announcement of the German march into the Rhineland in 1936, the German takeover of Austria in 1938, the invasion of Poland in September 1939 and he was with the German armies as they conquered France in 1940.
 The Propaganda Ministry publicly condemned his reporting of the 1936 Berlin Olympics for exposing anti-Semitism.
 His journalistic style is effortless to read, but historians have criticised his lack of academic rigour.
 Gay activist Peter Tatchell has criticised omission of the Nazi’s persecution of gay people.